obsidianmd/obsidian-sample-plugin/README.md

 ### Manually installing the plugin

+> NOTE
+>
+> Manual installation is no longer needed since reaching the official list at https://obsidian.md/plugins

 1. Go to Github for releases: https://github.com/SebastianMC/obsidian-custom-sort/releases
-2. Download the Latest Release from the Releases section of the GitHub Repository
+2. Download the latest (or desired) Release from the Releases section of the GitHub Repository
-3. Copy the downloaded files `main.js`, `styles.css`, `manifest.json` over to your
+3. Copy the downloaded files `main.js` and `manifest.json` over to your vault `VaultFolder/.obsidian/plugins/custom-sort/`.
-   vault `VaultFolder/.obsidian/plugins/custom-sort/`.
 	- you might need to manually create the `/custom-sort/` folder under `VaultFolder/.obsidian/plugins/`
 4. Reload Obsidian